marclinder/visual-lab/README.md

 ## 📦 Project Structure

 This repo does **not** contain demo code.
-It displays and links to each indepen
+It displays and links to each independent demo.